Hey, are you looking to know about the Basics of strength of materials?

 When the steel specimen is subjected to tensile load, the stress is directly proportional to the strain till the elastic limit, This is also known as Hook’s law.

-The constant proportionally is known as young’s modulus law.
+The constant proportionally is known as Young’s modulus law.
 It presents the slowness of this curve before the elastic limit.
-Upon loading it further, permanent deformation produces, and this behavior is known as strain hardening.
+Upon loading it further, permanent deformation is produced, and this behavior is known as strain hardening.

 After further loading, the cross-sectional area of the specimen rapidly decreases and this phenomenon is known as necking.